migramirez2/Harmony-ONE/progress/artem-kolodko.md

-2024-06-10 Mon: started disussion with Difeng Jiang - manager from Chainlink Labs - regarding launching CCIP on Harmony chain; shared some basic details and requirements from our side.
+2024-06-10 Mon: started discussion with Difeng Jiang - manager from Chainlink Labs - regarding launching CCIP on Harmony chain; shared some basic details and requirements from our side.
 Continue working on other problems with Synthetix deployment: investigating error "could not populate arachnid signer address" that was raised during the deployment script run.

 ---